 Exocrine Pancreatic Insufficiency (EPI) is a rare but severe condition in which dogs are unable to digest food and extract the necessary nutrition.
 They are also unable to make their own digestive enzymes, so supplementation is required.

 There are several options before jumping to supplementation as a solution.
 If your dog has occasional issues, additional fibre may be the best first step.
-Fruits and vegetables are not only healthy, but a great source of fibre to get your dog’s digestive health on track.
+Fruits and vegetables are not only healthy, but a great source of fibre to get your dog’s digestive support for dogs health on track.

 Before administering supplements, it is best to seek the advice of your veterinarian.
 This will allow you to discover the root of the issue instead of just treating symptoms.